andresribeiro/ciara-docs/firewall.md

 ```
 :::

-Allow can be `"*"` to accept traffic from any IP.
+`allow` can be `"*"` to accept traffic from any IP.
 If you wish to allow traffic only from specific IPs, you can pass an array of IPs:

 ::: code-group
 ```json [ciara.config.json]